Yala National Park

 There are six national parks and three wildlife sanctuaries in the vicinity of Yala.
 Among the largest is Lunugamvehera National Park.
 The park is situated in the dry semi-arid climatic region and rain is received mainly during the northeast monsoon.
 Yala hosts a variety of ecosystems ranging from moist monsoon forests to freshwater and marine wetlands.
 It is one of the 70 Important Bird Areas (IBAs) in Sri Lanka.
-Yala harbours 215 bird species including six endemic species of Sri Lanka.
+Yala harbors 215 bird species including six endemic species of Sri Lanka.
 The number of mammals that has been recorded from the park is 44, and it has one of the highest leopard densities in the world.

 The area around Yala has hosted several ancient civilizations.
 Two important Buddhist pilgrim sites, Sithulpahuwa and Magul Vihara, are situated within the park.
 The 2004 Indian Ocean tsunami caused severe damage on the Yala National Park and 250 people died in its vicinity.
 The number of visitors has been on the rise since 2009, after the security situation in the park improved.